scott113341/SCUaudit/README.md

 1. Make sure you have Node.js installed and can access `npm` from the command line
 1. Install Grunt using [these instructions](http://gruntjs.com/getting-started)
 1. Install project dependencies by running `npm install`
-1. Run `grunt watch` to auto-compile CSS/JS when the source files change
+1. Run `grunt watcher` to auto-compile HTML/CSS/JS when the source files change